pughlab/MEDIPIPE/assets/Troubleshooting.md

 ## Issue for installing mamba
 You might encounter the issue when you intall the mamaba with your connda version.
 Downgrading your mamba to 1.#.# versions might fix it.
 The version used for building the pipeline is v0.15.3.

+## "ImportError: libffi.so.6: cannot open shared object file: No such file or directory" after OS upgrading
+This could be fixed by creating a softlink name that points to the exsiting file in the folder of /miniconda3/envs/MEDIPIPE/lib/,  more details refer to [here](https://stackoverflow.com/questions/61875869/ubuntu-20-04-upgrade-python-missing-libffi-so-6/63329830#63329830)